zdenham/cronked/readme.md

 Alternatively, to run a containerized version of cronked and redis, simply run `docker-compouse up --build`.

-The server will be maid available on http://localhost:3500
+The server will be made available at http://localhost:3500

 ## Deploy Your Own Instance